오디오 버스(Audio buses)¶

 Audio buses can be found in the bottom panel of the Godot Editor:

-Playback of audio to a bus¶
+Playback of audio through a bus¶

 Finally, toggle the "playing" property to on and sound will flow.